pjabes/infosec-job-scraper/docs/data-serialisation.md

 ## Format
 Comma Seperated Values (CSVs) were selected as the chosen storage format due to their tried and tested compatiblility.

+## Storage Format
+Given that a keyword search is given for all of the data that we recieve.
+We use a hash of the UID provided in the jobs to track whether it has been found previously.